- IRWIN Racing & Toyota Forklifts Racing

-For the third straight season, there’s reason to be excited at Team 18.
+For the fourth straight season, there’s reason to be excited at Team 18.

 Team 18 was founded as Charlie Schwerkolt’s lifelong vision to build a championship-winning race team and a successful culture for the team and their partners.